KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 This is an approximation: we assume that the far detector surface coincides with the surface of a sphere of radius {math}`R+r`.
 It does not, because it is flat.
 However, because {math}`d` is very small compared to {math}`R`, the approximation is very good.

 We now move the point source vertically over a distance {math}`x`.
-As long as the point is between the dashed lines in figure [16](#fig:petdetectorpair), nothing changes (that is, if we ignore the small decrease in solid angle due to the fact that the detector surface is now slightly tilted when viewed from the point source).
+As long as the point is between the dashed lines in [](#fig:petdetectorpair), nothing changes (that is, if we ignore the small decrease in solid angle due to the fact that the detector surface is now slightly tilted when viewed from the point source).
 However, when the point crosses the dashed line, the far detector is no longer fully irradiated.
 A part of the detector surface no longer contributes: if a photon reaches that part, the other photon will miss the other detector.
-The height {math}`s` is computed from simple geometry (figure [16](#fig:petdetectorpair)):
+The height {math}`s` is computed from simple geometry ([](#fig:petdetectorpair)):

 ```{math}
 s(x) = \left( |x| - \frac{d |r|}{2 R} \right) \frac{2R}{R-|r|}